-President Donald Trump has stocked his administration with former Fox News employees, and Fox and its parent company have hired several former Trump administration officials in senior roles.
+President Donald Trump has stocked his administration with at least 20 former Fox News employees, and Fox and its parent company have hired several former Trump administration officials in senior roles.

 Editor’s Note: This post reworks and adds to our previous report, “A comprehensive list of former Fox employees who have joined the Trump administration.”
 It will be updated as additional former Fox employees join or leave the Trump administration, and as former Trump administration officials are hired by Fox or its parent company.
 It was last updated April 28, 2020.

 President Donald Trump’s unprecedented relationship with Fox News has created a revolving door between the network and the White House.